PSSRA/pssra.github.io/content/_index.md

 # Education and information for new shooters and experienced shooters alike.
 A community of fellow learners, skilled instructors, and members across Washington State who can answer nearly any question you can think of.

+We are a national 501(c)(4) non-profit gun advocacy group dedicated to responsible gun use and community self-defense.

 # Monthly range days for our members to shoot, chat, and build community.
 Learn to shoot or refine your technique as part of a welcoming group.
 We hold range days open to all vetted members in several locations in Washington (Northwest, Central, and Eastern, plus the Olympic Peninsula), with members located all over the state.
 We also offer to members medical training, pepper spray and deescalation classes, a book club, and more.